 Assigned readings are listed under the class session for which they are to be read.
-PLEASE NOTE THAT THERE IS A NEGOTIATION EXERCISE TO BE DONE OUTSIDE OF CLASS BETWEEN SESSIONS 1-2, 2-3 and 3-4.
-PLAN AHEAD SO YOU WILL HAVE MORE THAN ONE APPROPRIATE BLOCK OF TIME AVAILABLE FOR EACH EXERCISE SO AS TO ENSURE YOU CAN FIND A CONVENIENT TIME WITH YOUR COUNTERPART.
+PLEASE NOTE THAT THERE IS A NEGOTIATION EXERCISE TO BE DONE OUTSIDE OF CLASS BETWEEN SESSIONS [1-2, 2-3 and 5-6].
+PLAN AHEAD SO YOU WILL HAVE AN APPROPRIATE BLOCK OF TIME AVAILABLE IN WHICH TO DO EACH OF THE EXERCISES WITH A CLASSMATE.
 The approximate amount of time required for each exercise is noted in the assignments.
 The exercises are most valuable when done face-to-face (including remotely, via Zoom or whatever) with someone you don't know well and haven't worked with on a prior exercise.
+We will assign you a counterpart for these exercises beforehand.